 Our Transport at Reserva Don Luis

 Since April 2015 we have had an example of Crax fasciolata (Bare-faced Curassow) at our reserve.
 From September onward we hope to start a breeding program with this species, which is the first in Corrientes for decades.
 Read more here for information on this Cracid which is highly endangered in Argentina.

-We are currently in El Nino conditions and the forecast is for a continuation until May or June.
-The result is that we are very wet and are attracting all of the water loving species such as Scarlet-headed Blackbirds (Federales), Black-capped Donacobius (Angu), Neotropical Otters (Lobito del Rio) of which we saw several over the winter, Roseate Spoonbills as well as our usual Herons and Egrets.
-We also have a thriving population of Strange-tailed Tyrants (IUCN Vul) at the reserve and it looks like there have been many successful clutches.
-We are planning to do a detailed study of this species next spring (Sept/Oct) and will be looking for volunteers to help us for 3 weeks or so.
+We are just coming out of El Nino conditions and have had no rain for around 3 weeks.
+There is a good chance of La Nina conditions which bring us drought so we are preparing ourselves by cutting anti-fire paths and doing some controlled burning.
+We currently have a few Alectrurus risora (Strange-tailed Tyrant) but expect more to arrive in the Argentine spring..
+We are planning to do a detailed study of this species next spring (Sept/Oct) and will be looking for volunteers to help us for with this and other projects.
 We have the authorisation to do some ringing and will be making use of coloured rings to help us identify the individuals.
 Thank you to Parques & Reservas for the authorisation.

-The small pond at the western end of our garden is now so full that we have had to construct a bridge of 70m to cross it without having to wade waist deep.
+The small pond at the western end of our garden was so full that we had to construct a bridge of 70m to cross it without having to wade waist deep.
 This pond dried up several times in 2011-2012, but throughout the past year has been almost a lake.
 See photo above and in Reserva Don Luis Things are drying up a bit now and we face the possibliity of another drought though we are still very waterlogged at the moment.

 Strange-tailed Tyrant, Alectrurus risora, Yetepa de Collar